fluxcd/helm-operator-get-started/README.md

 Note that this release is not automated, since this is a critical component I prefer to update it manually.

-Install the `kubeseal` CLI:
+Install the kubeseal CLI:

 ```bash
 wget https://github.com/bitnami-labs/sealed-secrets/releases/download/v0.7.0/kubeseal-darwin-amd64
 sudo install -m 755 kubeseal-darwin-amd64 /usr/local/bin/kubeseal
 ```

-At startup, the Sealed Secrets Controller generates a RSA key and logs the public key.
+At startup, the sealed-secrets controller generates a RSA key and logs the public key.
-Using `kubeseal` you can save your public key as `pub-cert.pem`, the public key can be safely stored in Git, and can be used to encrypt secrets without direct access to the Kubernetes cluster:
+Using kubeseal you can save your public key as `pub-cert.pem`, the public key can be safely stored in Git, and can be used to encrypt secrets without direct access to the Kubernetes cluster:

 ```bash